Stovetop Melting Potatoes

 - Cheese – You can also finish the potatoes with a generous sprinkle of parmesan or cheddar cheese,

-- Potatoes - Wash, peel, and chop the potatoes into large, thick one-inch slices.
+- Potatoes – Wash, peel, and chop the potatoes into large, thick 1-inch slices.

 Pro tip – If you choose to leave the skin on the potatoes, make sure to wash and scrub them thoroughly.

-- Heat a large skillet (12-inch cast iron skillet or nonstick skillet) on high.
+- Heat a large skillet (12-inch cast-iron skillet or nonstick skillet) over high heat.
 Then, add the olive oil and lay the potatoes in a single layer.
 Cook uncovered on high for 2 to 3 minutes.
-Then, flip the potatoes and cook 2 minutes more.
+Then flip the potatoes and cook for 2 more minutes.

 Pro tip – It is best to use a cast-iron or metal skillet on high to get a nice dark color and crisp on the potatoes. - Pour the chicken stock over the potatoes, followed by the rosemary, thyme, garlic, and butter.
 Season with salt and pepper.